johnmcdnz/Myriota-iotakl/README.md

 <h2>1/  Software Dev Environment</h2>
 Using a Windows 10 PC, the setup of Windows Systesm for Linux and Ubuntu was very straightforward to complete and worked exactly as expected.
 I recommend using this.

-The tip I suggest is to setup a symbolic directory link from the Windows file system to the Ubuntu home directory.
+A further tip is to setup a symbolic directory link from the Windows file system to the Ubuntu home directory.
 This is more convenient for accessing the Myriota SDK. i.e.  download and unzip the Myriota SDK to a convenient Windows directory.
-Under Ubuntu create a symbolic link to the Windows directory.
+Under Ubuntu create a symbolic link to the actual Windows directory.

 ![](Screenshot%20(47).png)